 What to Know Before You Make Your Mark on the Man Bun Culture

 If your hair's already long enough to be pulled back into a bun, you can start experimenting with this look whenever you're ready.
-However, if you're sporting short hair and have the goal of man-bunning your locks someday, you might need to grow your hair out anywhere from nine to 18 months before it's long enough to stay back in its rubberband.
+If you're sporting short hair and have the goal of man-bunning your locks someday, you might need to grow your hair out anywhere from nine to 18 months before it's long enough to stay back in its rubberband.
 As a man in the latter scenario, you'll want to stay away from your barber or stylist as much as possible.
 With that said, it's still important to make sure you get rid of any split ends as you grow your hair out.
-Eliminating split ends can actually help your hair grow faster and stay stronger so it's ready to be tightly wrapped up when it's long enough.
+Eliminating split ends can help your hair grow faster and stay stronger, so it's ready to be tightly wrapped up when it's long enough.
 When you do make hair appointments, make sure your barber or stylist doesn't cut off more than four or five millimeters at a time.
 This is just enough to get rid of the dead ends without eliminating the hard work you've done growing your hair out.
 While you're in the middle stages of growing your hair out, lean on products to ensure you don't look like you just crawled out of bed when you head to Monday morning meetings.
 There is a difference between sexy bedhead and I-don't-know-what-my-hair-is-doing head.
 Growing your tresses out for man-bun status can easily turn into the latter if you're not careful.

-Be sure to keep your hair well conditioned.
+Be sure to keep your hair well-conditioned.
 Dry or damaged hair can break when it's in its bun form, especially if you wear this look frequently.
-High-quality hair conditioners will help keep it hydrated and healthy so it doesn't become distressed during the styling process.
+High-quality hair conditioners will help keep it hydrated and healthy, so it doesn't become distressed during the styling process.
 Along the same lines, be gentle when you brush it, but do brush it regularly so it doesn't form knots that can ultimately lead to tearing.
 If your hair begins to tear, you'll have unwanted flyaways that aren't the sexy kind.

 Do you sport a man bun, or have you been growing your hair out in hopes of achieving this look one day?
 We'd love to hear about your successes, tips, and tricks!